rotanov/fefu-mmorpg-protocol/README.md

     sid: <string representation of session identifier>
     webSocket: <WebSocket server URI>
     id: <player ID for use with Game Interaction requests>
+    fistId: <fists' id for use it when no weapon equipped>

 ## Logout